syedzayn69/FullStackOpen/README.md

 # FullStackOpen
-All assigmnents are divided into sub directories(parts)
+All assignments are divided into sub directories(parts)

 Phonebook link:
 https://muddy-river-378.fly.dev/